 Cause Determination Plans and Status

-The plan is to continue to investigate up streams potential point sources to explain why conductivity remains high in the summer.
+The plan is to continue to investigate up stream potential point sources to explain why conductivity remains high in the summer.

 The same point sources (SL083A through SL083L) will be monitored during the road salt season to identify the most significant conductivity sources.